 Jan Ravens: Difficult Woman

-Well, not Jan herself actually (although she did tell me she can be difficult, whatever that means).
-Find out what else the Dead Ringers star had to say about her new tour, coming to Teignmouth in October.
+Well, not Jan herself (most, obvs).
+Find out what else the Dead Ringers star had to say about her tour, coming to Teignmouth.

 If you’d walked past me earlier this week, sat in my car, parked up on a dodgy industrial estate (it’s all glamour, this job), and eavesdropped on the phone call taking place on loudspeaker (nosey parker), you’d have been forgiven for thinking I was chewing the fat with Theresa May.
 Or Nicola Sturgeon.
 Depending on what you heard.
 Christ, even I thought I was, at times.
 That’s because I caught up with the star of BBC Radio 4’s Dead Ringers, Jan Ravens, ahead of the Teignmouth leg of her Difficult Woman Tour – a show that proved so popular when it debuted at Edinburgh Festival this year, that more dates had to be added, to cope with the overwhelming demand.